rich-s-d/C-Sharp-Cheat-Sheets/README.md

     public delegate void GradeAddedDelegate(object sender, EventArgs args);
 }

-public event GradeAddedDelegate GradeAdded; // without the event keyword this would be a field in a class(someone could do book.GradeAdded() and it invokes the delegate method).
-With 'event' it is a delegate event of type GradeAddedDelegate with the name GradeAdded.
+public event GradeAddedDelegate GradeAdded; // A delegate event of type GradeAddedDelegate with the name GradeAdded.
+Without the event keyword this would be a field in a class(yoy can do book.GradeAdded() and invoke the delegate method).
+For all intend and purposes it will work without the keyword 'event', but with 'event' there are some restrictions that are safer to use, ie., back in the program.cs you can not assign a value to the delegate method, ie., book.GradeAdded = null; will not compile.
+If it did compile, then it would reset anything earlier on the method invocation list and you dont necessarily want that.
+To allows assignment of book.GradeAdded = null;, then remove the 'event' keyword.

 public override void AddGrade(double grade)
 {